There's lots of things you can do to help the environment by reducing and reusing your rubbish.

 - Checking dates saves money.
 Food can be eaten right up to a 'use-by' date or frozen.
 'Best before' dates are for quality so there is no need to throw out food on the stated date - eggs being the exception.

-Visit Love Food Hate Waste for more tips and advice, or download the free iPhone app.
+Visit Love Food Hate Waste for more tips and advice.

 In Britain we throw away nearly 8 million disposable nappies each day.
 From birth to potty a baby typically gets through between 4,000 and 6,000 nappies.